-The sequence numbers reflect the roll-forward nature of the journal; to restore databases to older checkpoints, match the sequence numbers.
-That is, you can restore the database reflected by checkpoint.6 by restoring the database stored in checkpoint.5 and rolling forward the changes recorded in journal.5.
+The sequence numbers reflect the roll-forward nature of the journal.
+To restore databases to older checkpoints, match the sequence numbers.
+That is, you can restore the state of the Perforce server as it was when checkpoint.6 was taken by restoring checkpoint.5 and then loading journal.5 which contains all the changes made between checkpoint.5 and checkpoint.6.
 In most cases, you're only interested in restoring the current database, which is reflected by the highest-numbered checkpoint.n rolled forward with the changes in the current journal.